 “That’s a good question.
 I really hope that this case and this film generates a sense of awareness about how we treat others.
 So that when you do text somebody else, or you’re tweeting, we need to remember that somebody else is on the other side of that.
 I just think we have lost our way a bit when it comes to this.
 I am in no way technology-phobic — I am a product of this technology explosion, but I am also very wary of it.
 We can contain those hopes and those fears in those same space.”

-Watch I Love You, Now Die on HBO summer 2019.
+I Love You Now Die is available to stream on HBO now.